 Alumni Spotlight - Abi Rodriguez

-Through the concurrent enrollment program at Union Colony High School and Aims Community College, Abi was able to graduate simultaneously with both her high school diploma and her associate’s degree.
-She did not stop here though!
-Abi will begin classes at the School of Mines this fall, in hopes of reaching her goal to graduate, within 5 year, with both her bachelor’s degree and master’s degree in civil engineering.
+Through the concurrent enrollment program at Union Colony High School and Aims Community College, Abi was able to graduate simultaneously with both her high school diploma and her associate degree.
+Abi will continue her education at the Colorado School of Mines this fall in hopes of reaching her goal to graduate with 5 years with both a bachelor’s degree and master’s degree in civil engineering.
 She has some lofty goals to achieve and thanks to Aims she has structured a strong foundation and resources to reach these milestones at a record pace.

-Abi initially heard about the concurrent enrollment program through a family friend whose daughter had completed the same program.
+Abi initially heard about the concurrent enrollment program through a family friend.
 Abi’s school was conveniently close to Aims, so she decided to give the program a try.
-As she continued through her high school and college programs, she found she really enjoyed Aims because it was easy to excel and provided numerous opportunities.
-She worked with the Campus Activity Programming Board at Aims, where she was able to meet new people and participate in a wide variety of different activities.
+As she continued through her high school and college programs, she found she really enjoyed Aims because it gave her numerous opportunities and provided the tools and support she needed to excel.
+Abi worked with the Campus Activity Programming Board at Aims, where she was able to meet new people and participate in a wide variety of different activities.

 “Aims is a very loving and accepting environment, and easy to feel at home.”
 Abi said recalling her recent memories at Aims.

-Although she enjoyed the coursework, it wasn’t all cake and roses.
+Although she enjoyed the coursework, it was challenging at times.
 She said it was difficult to juggle college classes with high school classes, especially when she wanted to be involved in both places.
-However, it was Janet Chase, Program Director, who really helped her excel.
-Janet works at Aims and helped Abi set up a plan that help her graduate simultaneously with both her high school diploma and her college degree.
-Janet was wonderful mentor and huge support for Abi.
-Abi noted if she could only pick the most influential person at Aims, it would be Janet.
+But with her drive to succeed and help setting up a plan from Janet Chase, Program Director of Student Activities, Inclusion and Leadership, Abi was able to graduate simultaneously with both her high school diploma and her college degree.
+Janet was a wonderful mentor and huge support for Abi and the person Abi states was the most influential person for her at Aims.

 - Alumni Spotlight